 - exercising regularly

-- getting enough sleep > > During a busy day it can be tempting to rush meals, but this can cause indigestion and stomach discomfort.
-Take time to > relax, particularly before and after eating. > > - Set aside 5–10 peppermint or spearmint leaves.
+- getting enough sleep

+It can be tempting to rush meals on a busy day, but this can cause indigestion and stomach discomfort.
+Take time to relax, particularly before and after eating.

+- Set aside 5–10 peppermint or spearmint leaves.